Where is The Department of Public Safety located?

 When are you open?

 DPS operates 24 hours a day, 7 days a week.
-The Communications Center on the first floor at 200 Elm Drive is staffed 24 hours a day, 7 days a week.
+The Communications Center and Welcome Desk on the first floor at 200 Elm Drive are staffed 24 hours a day, 7 days a week.
 The Administrative offices of DPS are located on both the first and second floor of 200 Elm Drive and operate under normal University hours 8:45am-5:00pm and 8:30am-4:30am in the summer.

 How do I contact DPS?